philippkraft/openlisem/README.txt

 For questions contact v.g.jetten AD utwente.nl

 NOTE: only a 64bit version exists, 32 bit is not supported
-NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu)
+NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
-NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt5, openmp, gdal and pcraster
+NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6, openmp, gdal and (minimal) pcraster

+241118 - v7.4
+- major rewrite of MUSCL 2D flow with 2nd order and Heun averaging (see FullSWOF documentation of Delestre et al.)
+- BUG FIX: small bug fixes in 2D flow\
+- BUG FIX: culverts work again, still small MB error but not very much

+241114 - v7.3
+- BUG fix: reading of [rainfall/ET/boundary waterheight/user discharge] time string, was malways rounded to whole minutes
+- BUG fix: finding the right timeseries interval with the current time at the end of the series
+- Known BUG: culverts do not work correctly
+- Code made compatble for Linux compile, instructions for compilation updated

 241107 - v7.2
 - BUG fix: SWATRE reading of tables